 Wow, am I saying the Bible has a contradiction, how can that be?
-No, what I’m saying is there is an interpretation that harmonizes with all of scripture and that is why it is the right interpretation.
+No, what I’m saying is there is an interpretation that harmonizes with all of scripture and that is why it will be the right interpretation.
 Here is their eternal mistake.
 Many view the entire salvation process as the point at which a person receives Christ as their Savior, and that view then affects everything else that they believe about salvation.
 When a person receives Christ as his or her Savior, that is the first step in the salvation process, not the final step.
 What has brought confusion to this subject is that the Bible uses the terms “saved” and “salvation” to refer to when a person accepts Jesus as their Lord and Savior.
-Being saved and receiving our full salvation are then viewed as synonymous, and systems of theology are built on this misunderstanding.
+Being saved and receiving our full salvation are then viewed as synonymous, and systems of theology are built on the misunderstanding.

 Salvation is a two-part process.

 - Conversion – when we repent of our sin, accept Jesus as our Savior, and the Holy Spirit dwells in our heart.
 The Bible states that at this point a person is saved.
 No amount of good works or keeping the Old Testament Law, can convert a person.
 It is only available by grace through faith in Jesus alone.
-At this stage Once Saved Always Saved is not true it is not applicable at this time!
+At this stage Once Saved Always Saved is not true; it is not applicable at this time!

 When you apply OSAS at the right time all verses supporting OSAS and verses that state a person can lose their salvation come and work together.